tychonievich/graphics/md/text/dither.md

 Dithering is used to avoid the eye noticing transitions between the finite set of available colors and is implemented automatically by most GPUs.
-For very limited color pallettes dithering can also simulate more colors ar the cost of making the scene look noisy.
+For very limited color pallettes dithering can also simulate more colors at the cost of making the scene look noisy.